gunnerVivek/question-pair-similarity/README.md

 70:30 or 80:20.

-# 3 Exploratory Data Analysis
+# 3 Exploratory Data Analysis and Featurization

 Documentation and Code for Basic Statistics and Basic Feature Extraction can be found [here](notebooks/1_Quora.ipynb).

 Documentation and Code for Text preprocessing and Advanced Feature Extraction can be found [here](notebooks/2_Quora_Preprocessing.ipynb)

+Documentation and Code for Fetaurization of Text data can be found [here](notebooks/3_Q_Mean_W2V.ipynb)